 How to Use the Seed Library

-Fill in a membership form and place it in the “membership form” basket.
+Fill in a membership form and note in the “borrowing seed” column which varieties you have selected and the date.
+Place it in the member form basket.

-Put the seed envelopes in the “returned seeds” basket.
+Don’t misplace them: Place your seeds in the “Returned Seeds” basket.
 Please do not file them in the cabinet.

 Resources & Information